FATROP : A Fast Constrained Optimal Control Problem Solver for Robot Trajectory Optimization and Control: Introduction

 \subsection{Contribution}

-The major contribution of this work is the development of a constrained optimal control solver that is fast by exploiting the COCP's structure and that achieves a high numerical robustness by implementing advanced nonlinear programming techniques.
-The algorithm is inspired \pkg{Ipopt} and handles equality and inequality path constraints in the same way.
-The approach uses the multiple shooting formulation which naturally makes it able to initialize from any, possibly infeasible, solution estimate.
+The major contribution of this work is the development of a constrained nonlinear optimal control solver that fast and achieves a high numerical robustness.
+A high performance is achieved by exploiting the COCP structure, mainly by the integration of a specialized linear solver introduced in \cite{generalizationriccati}.
+A high numerical robustness is obtained by implementing advanced nonlinear programming techniques.
+The algorithm is inspired \pkg{ipopt} and handles equality and inequality path constraints in the same way.
+The approach uses the multiple shooting formulation which naturally enables initialization from any, possibly infeasible, solution estimate.
 Furthermore, the the potential of the approach is demonstrated on a number of benchmark problems from a varying challenging nature.
-Finally, the \pkg{fatrop} open source software package that provides an efficient \cpluspluslogo-implementation of the proposed algorithm is released under LGPL-license.
+Finally, the \pkg{fatrop} open source software package that provides an efficient \cpluspluslogo-implementation of the proposed algorithm is released under the LGPL.